 However, all recesses are not created equal.
 Our collective research indicates that many schools do not have a history of quality recess experiences for their children.
-Some schools, especially those serving the most vulnerable children, have reduced or eliminated recess.
+Some schools, especially those serving the most vulnerable children, have reduced or eliminated recess (including occasionally as a punishment).
 As well, some schools lack equipment, space, and supervision for recess, leading to exclusion, bullying, loneliness, and boredom.
-Given that for many children recess is the only time in their entire day that they have access to peers and recreation, there is much more to do to secure their right to play and support them at this time.
+Given that for many children recess is the only time in their entire day that they have unstructured access to peers and spontaneous recreation, there is much more to do to secure their right to play and support them at this time.

 RETHINKING SCHOOL RECESS POLICIES

 - Schedule sustained periods of recess for every child every day, at least twice per day, preferably more.

 - Given the many physical, social and emotional benefits of recess, do not withhold recess as punishment for any reason (e.g. as a consequence for missed schoolwork or poor classroom or lunchroom behavior).